It Takes Two: Your GRPO Is Secretly DPO

-\paragraph{Goal of Experiment} Building on the theoretical justification for 2-GRPO, we seek to empirically assess its validity in RLVR.
-We anticipated that \textbf{\emph{2-GRPO will exhibit better efficiency}}—with respect to computational resources and/or wall-clock time—while maintaining the same performance as regular GRPO (16-GRPO).
+\textbf{Goal of Experiment.} Building on the theoretical justification for 2-GRPO, we seek to empirically assess its validity in RLVR.
+We anticipate that \textbf{\emph{2-GRPO will achieve a comparable performance as the regular GRPO (16-GRPO), and exhibit better efficiency}}—with respect to computational resources and/or wall-clock time.